Kerry R. Delaney & the lab at Univ. of Victoria

 morphologies associated with the Rett phenotype and as a tool to evaluate the success (or failure) of therapeutic interventions.

-Current work (2022) funded by the International Rett Syndrome Foundation investigated cell autonomous versus non-autonomous
+Current work (2022) funded by the International Rett Syndrome Foundation and CIHR investigates cell autonomous versus non-autonomous

-effects of this X-linked mutation on synaptic development and spinogenesis using immunohistochemistry
+effects of this X-linked mutation on synaptic transmission and development using immunohistochemistry

-effects on nicotinic cholinergic sensitivity in mutant versus wild-type neurons using slices (Azam Asgarihafshejani) was
+effects on nicotinic cholinergic sensitivity in mutant versus wild-type neurons using slices (Azam Asgarihafshejani, now at U of T)

 published in the journal Neuroscience.
 MeCP2 is X-linked and due to random X-inactivation female brains are a mosaic of mutant

-which when crossed with Rett mice allows us to visualize wild-type versus mutant neurons for patching in female brains slices.
+with Rett mice allows to visualize wild-type (green) versus mutant (not green) neurons for patching in female brains slices.

-This work has been generously supported by the International Rett Syndrome Foundation and the Ontario Rett Syndrome Foundation
+This work has been generously supported by the International Rett Syndrome Foundation, the Ontario Rett Syndrome Foundation